How to limit ‘the sinking ship syndrome’ during redundancies

 Before organisations adopt redundancy as a cost saving strategy, it is important to recognise that research confirms that an unintended consequence of redundancy programmes often includes a drop in profitability and productivity, failure to reduce costs and decreased levels of commitment.
 Despite occasional reports of success, the majority of organisations report that the consequences of redundancy programmes are negative for the organisation as well as the workforce.
 This article explores ways to minimise the negative impact of survivor syndrome which could lead to better success in the implementation of redundancies.

-During the implementation of redundancies, the entire workforce is impacted.
+During the implementation of redundancies, the entire workforce is affected.
 The three impacted groups are:

 Victims: the individuals in the unfortunate position to lose their jobs.